-Welcome to the mother-lode of ATF-related data on firearms in commerce!
+Welcome to the mother-load of ATF-related data on firearms in commerce!

 Each year the ATF publishes a report that includes data on the number of firearms in commerce (made, exported, and imported) and statistics on NFA firearms (forms, revenue, and distribution) and FFLs (applications and inspections.

 Number of Firearms Manufactured in the United States